AY2324S2-CS2113T-T09-2/tp/docs/UserGuide.md

 - `restock -n apples -q 50` This will add the quantity of "apples" in your inventory list by 50.
 - `restock -n kaya spread -q 35` This will add the quantity of "kaya spread" in your inventory list by 35.

+#### Restocking an item using item index

+Format: `restock -n ITEM_INDEX -q ITEM_QUANTITY`

+> :information_source: To determine the `index` of an item in your inventory, call the `list` command first, and
+> note down the number displayed next to your item of interest.

+* Both flags `-i` and `-q` are mandatory.
+* The flag `-i` is used, meaning that the `item index` is used as an identifier to identify the item you wish to update.

+Examples:
+- `restock -n 2 -q 10` This will add the quantity of the item at index 2 in your inventory list by 10.
+- `restock -n 1 -q 65` This will add the quantity of the item at index 1 in your inventory list by 65.

+> :information_source: Note:
+> - Only one item identifier flag, `-n` or `-i`, can be used with the `restock` command to identify the item that you
+    > want to update.
+> - There must be a minimum of one flag used, excluding the `-n` or `-i` flag.

 * [Back to table of contents](#table-of-contents)
 ---